|Date:||Sat 18th Sep 2021 - Sun 19th Sep 2021|

 * VAT (= MWST/MOMS/SALES TAX) will only be added for certain UK vets attending courses abroad and for all attendees when attending courses in the UK.

-This two-day practical course was designed to provide veterinarians from mixed or equine practice with the theoretical and especially the practical skills to competently examine every single joint of the equine front- and hindlimb ultrasonographically.
+This practical course was designed to provide veterinarians from mixed or equine practice with the theoretical and especially the practical skills to competently examine every joint of the equine front- and hindlimb ultrasonographically.
 A panel of international experts who have dedicated a significant proportion of their careers to musculoskeletal ultrasonography are involved with this course.
-The first day will focus on ultrasonography of the frontlimb and on the second day the hindlimb will be covered together with a detailed review on conventional and regenerative systemic and intra-articular joint therapies.
+In the morning of the second day, the focus will be on ultrasonography of the frontlimb and in the afternoon on the hindlimb.

-The course fee includes lunches at a restaurant, coffee/tea breaks, a wine & cheese reception, extensive course notes and a certificate of attendance.
-Attendees can choose to only attend the lectures (= Lectures Only) on this course or can register for the entire course (= Lectures & Practical Sessions).
-On Early course registration is recommended as there are only a limited number of places available due to the highly practical nature of this course.
+The course fee includes, coffee/tea breaks, a wine & cheese reception, lunch and a certificate of attendance. o participate in the On-Location Case-Discussions & Practical Sessions, attendees are required to have first worked through the Lecture Series (included in the price).
+Early course registration is recommended as there are only a limited number of places available due to the highly practical nature of this course.

 This course is suitable for RCVS Modules: B-EP.3; C-E.6; C-E.7; C-E.15; C-EP.17